KeyanSong/431-2018/slides/class03/README.md

     - An R Markdown file called [class3-pre.Rmd] that is my pre-class version of what we'll do live.
     - I'll also post the version I build live, to be called **class3live.Rmd**, after class.

 - Get help at any time by emailing **431-help at case dot edu**.
-- The main web site for this course is https://github.com/THOMASELOVE/431-2018.
+    - Apply the 15-minute rule.
+If you can't solve a problem in 15 minutes, **ask for help** either from us or from Google.
+    - You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.

 ## Deliverables Coming Soon